ManonLef/knights-travails/src/notes.md

 decided to restart for my end goal is being able to do a BFS which means I don't need to render the full tree perse.

 First steps:
-- [ ] check gameboard to see if array is all good and if it needs refactoring
+- [x] check gameboard to see if array is all good and if it needs refactoring
-- [ ] hardcode a starting position and an end position being next to eachother
+- [x] hardcode a starting position and an end position being next to eachother
-- [ ] create a queue function for the BFS
+- [x] create a queue function for the BFS
-  - [ ] if current node does not equal goal: generate children and see if the goal is in there
+  - [x] if current node does not equal goal: generate children and see if the goal is in there

+## 2023-06-22

+The above rewrite worked right of the bat.
+Only increasing level when needed (node not found yet) Now I'm refactoring

+- [x] catch invalid destination coordinates

+### UI ideas:

+- pick random, default or custom starting position.
+- pick end position
+- display moves
+- make knight move and add highlight to steps taken